-Is Yin Yoga Right For You?
+Is Yin The Right Type Of Yoga For You?

 Plus, it’s great for beginners.
 The one thing to note is that Yin yoga is mostly a secondary form of yoga, a Yin practice to compliment Yang practices.

-Benefits of Yin Yoga
+Benefits of Yin Yoga Style

 - Very relaxing